Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Analytic Calibration Methods

+\item \textbf{Step 4 - Estimation of $\sigma_0$.} For this step, only $\hat{H}$ is required.
+Theorem~$6.5.5$ in \cite{AlosLorite25} shows that the ATM implied volatility of European options corresponding to a rough Bergomi model satisfies the following asymptotic relationship:

+Thus, considering several ATM options with different maturities, we can compute $I(T,K^\star)$ and do a regression to obtain $\sigma_0$.
+This regression also provides $c_1$, but since all other parameters have been calibrated, its value is not relevant. \end{itemize} This algorithm provides an easy-to-implement calibration of the rough Bergomi model using only information on the short-term regime.

+To test its accuracy, we let the \emph{market} parameters be $\sigma_0 = 0.2$, $H = 0.1$, $\eta = 0.5$ and $\rho = -0.7$, which we consider as ground truth.
+The algorithm described above yields the following calibration, which will be used in Section~\ref{numerical_rBergomi} as the benchmark for comparison with the signature-based model.

-In Section \ref{SigBasedModel} we introduce a data-driven model based on path signatures, which does not assume any specific parametric form for the volatility process.
-Instead of presupposing a Heston-type dynamics, this approach can learn directly from a \emph{primary} noise, enabling it to adapt to a broader class of behaviors.
-This added flexibility makes the signature-based model a compelling alternative for capturing the full richness of empirical volatility patterns.
+In Section \ref{SigBasedModel} we will introduce a data-driven model based on path signatures, which does not assume any specific parametric form for the volatility process.
+This approach can learn directly from a \emph{primary} noise, enabling it to adapt to a broader class of behaviors.